bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 Don't choose based on hype or benchmarks.
 Choose based on your team's expertise, query patterns, scaling needs, and budget.

+!!! danger "Common Mistake: Jumping to Graph Databases"
+    **The Problem:** Teams think they need graph databases for RAG systems because of hype around "knowledge graphs"

+    **Real Experience (10 years):** Companies consistently move back to PostgreSQL within 4-5 years of adopting graph databases

+    **Why graphs fail for most teams:**

+    - **Hiring difficulty**: Much easier to find PostgreSQL talent than graph database experts
+    - **Schema complexity**: SQL joins are well-defined; graph schema design has too many options and insufficient best practices
+    - **Limited traversals**: Most queries only need 1-2 traversals, not deep graph operations
+    - **Misplaced complexity**: Facebook's "graph" was MySQL; even at scale, simpler solutions win

+    **When graphs make sense:** LinkedIn needs 3-5 degree neighbor calculations for connections.
+That's about it.

+    **Better alternative:** Fine-tune embeddings to capture relationships.
+A graph is just an adjacency matrix—embeddings can approximate the same similarity structure with less complexity.

+    **The Fix:** Start with PostgreSQL + pgvector.
+Let your data prove you need graph structure; don't assume it upfront.
+Technology choices should be justified by product needs, not hype.

+    Source: 10+ years of data science experience and office hours discussions

 From office hours: "We generally want to use SQL databases.
 If you use something like Timescale or PostgreSQL, there are many ways of doing time filtering...
 The general idea is to use structured extraction to identify start and end dates, prompt your language model with an understanding of what those dates are, and then use filtering."

 ## Creating Synthetic Data for Evaluation

 No user data yet?
 No problem.
 Synthetic data gets you started.
 But it's not as simple as asking an LLM for "more data" - you need diverse, realistic datasets that reflect real usage.

+!!! danger "Common Mistake: Blindly Copying Chunking Strategies"
+    **The Problem:** Teams copy 200-character chunking from tutorials designed for old models with 512-token limits.

+    **Real Impact:** In an e-commerce project, tiny chunks split spec sheets so completely that no single chunk had complete info.
+Result: 13% hallucination rate on product comparisons (Skylar Payne).

+    **The Fix:** Modern models handle 4K-8K tokens.
+Start with 800 tokens + 50% overlap.
+Always manually examine your chunks - bad chunking can silently eliminate 20%+ of your corpus effectiveness (Anton, ChromaDB).

 ```mermaid
 flowchart TD